ror-community/ror-site/content/blog/2023-01-20-steering-group-additions.md

 As Joy and Natasha join the 2023 cohort, two members of the group’s original cohort—Daniel Hook from Digital Science, and Clifford Lynch from the Coalition for Networked Information—will be cycling off.
 We are grateful to Daniel and Cliff for their guidance and support since ROR’s early days!

-The current ROR Steering Group cohort for 2023 will be as follows:
+The complete current ROR Steering Group cohort for 2023 is:

 - Matt Buys, [DataCite](https://datacite.org/) (permanent member)
 - John Chodacki, [California Digital Library](https://cdlib.org/) (CDL) (permanent member)